 A first DWI offense in Texas can lead to serious fines, license suspension, and possible jail time.
 Even if you have never been charged before, prosecutors take these cases seriously and will push for penalties that could follow you for years.
-Knowing what to expect and how to approach your DWI defense with a Houston DWI lawyer can make all the difference in protecting your future.
+At the Law Office of David A.Breston, we know what to expect when you are charged with a DWI in Houston and having a lawyer on your side can make all the difference in protecting your future.

 A first-time DWI offense in Texas is defined under Texas Penal Code § 49.04 as operating a motor vehicle while having a blood alcohol concentration (BAC) of 0.08% or higher.
 This applies to all drivers, regardless of whether they show visible signs of impairment.
 Even if a driver believes they are in control, exceeding the legal BAC limit is enough to result in a DWI charge.